 The practice had a policy providing guidance to staff on how to handle a complaint.
-The practice information leaflet explained how to make a complaint.
+There was information in the waiting room and on the practice website that explained how to make a complaint.

-The practice manager was responsible for dealing with these.
-Staff would tell the practice manager about any formal or informal comments or concerns straight away so patients received a quick response.
+The development manager was responsible for dealing with these.
+Staff would tell the development manager about any formal or informal comments or concerns straight away so patients received a quick response.

-The practice manager aimed to settle complaints in-house and invited patients to speak with them in person to discuss these.
+The development manager aimed to settle complaints in-house and invited patients to speak with them in person to discuss these.
 Information was available about organisations patients could contact if not satisfied with the way the practice dealt with their concerns.